zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    Locates the first occurrence of one string in another.

-   :big: The string to look in.
+   :param big: The string to look in.

-   :little: The (smaller) string to find inside *big*.
+   :param little: The (smaller) string to find inside *big*.

    :returns: The location of *little* in *big*, or 0 if *little* is not found in